-February was a pretty fun month and I thought I would share some of my favorite books and music from that month.
+February was a pretty fun month and I thought I would share some of My February Favourites with you guys!

 “She smokes like a chimney, drinks like a fish and dresses like her mother”

 This book is eccentric, hilarious, crazy and fun.
 It may not be a literary classic but everyone needs to read this book at least once.
 It’s about a woman, Bridget, who is concerned about dying alone and being eaten by her dogs.
 In her desperation she ends up with a flirty, player and snubs a genuinely sweet man.
 The story consists of her figuring her life out and learning more about herself at the same time.
 If you want to read my full review for this book click here.

 This book is about the Freudian theory of the ego and how it effects behavior.
 It explains from a psychodynamic approach how human behavior is effected by the by our earlier experiences in life.
 I would not really encourage everyone to read it but I would encourage anyone who is interested in psychology, especially the psychodynamic approach, to check this book out.
 I’m still barely starting to learn psychology but since I want to become a therapist I thought I should read up on it and this book was so easy to follow and simple so I also really liked it for that reason.

 “The quicker you let go of old cheese the sooner you find new cheese”

 Who Moved My Cheese by Spencer Jones